Turkdean

 Turkdean is a village and civil parish in Gloucestershire, England, approximately 30 km to the east of Gloucester.
 It lies in the Cotswolds, an Area of Outstanding Natural Beauty.

 History

 Turkdean was recorded as Turcandene in the 8th century and was listed as Turchedene or Turghedene in the Domesday Book of 1086.
 It derives from the Old English for "valley (denu) of a river called Turce", with Turce or Twrch being a lost Celtic river name, possibly meaning boar.

 The Anglican Church of All Saints was built in the 12th century.
 It is a grade I listed building.

 Governance

-Turkdean is part of the Sandywell ward of the district of Cotswold, represented by Councillor Robin Hughes, a member of the Conservative Party.
-Turkdean is part of the constituency of Cotswold, represented at parliament by Conservative MP Geoffrey Clifton-Brown.
+Turkdean is part of the Sandywell ward of the district of Cotswold, represented by one councillor.
+It is within the North Cotswolds constituency, represented in parliament by Conservative MP Geoffrey Clifton-Brown.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.

 Geography

 Turkdean is in the county of Gloucestershire and lies within the Cotswolds, a range of hills designated an Area of Outstanding Natural Beauty.
 It is approximately 30 km to the east of Gloucester.
 It is approximately 21 km east of its post town Cheltenham and about 8 km south-west of Bourton-on-the-Water.
 The southeastern boundary follows the route of the Roman road the Fosse Way.
 Nearby villages include Cold Aston, Hazleton, Clapton, Farmington and Hampnett.